[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 }

-In this article, we learned what IAM policies are, numerous ways to create and manage them using Terraform and how to use them in practice.
+In this article, we learned about IAM policies, the numerous ways to create and manage them using Terraform, and how to use them in practice.

-AWS IAM policies lie at the heart of access management, and therefore it is critical to master them to secure access control on AWS.
+AWS IAM policies lie at the heart of access management, so mastering them is critical to securing access control on AWS.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.